RTSIR/AGSDNet/README.md

 This will save the training patch 'img_clean_pats.npy' in the folder 'trainingPatch/'

+Then run the AGSDNet model file for synthetic image denoising using:

+python AGSDNet_Synthetic.py

+This will save the 'AGSDNet_Synthetic.h5' file in the folder 'Pretrained_models/'.

-Then run the AGSDNet model file using:
+Then run the AGSDNet model file for SAR image denoising using:

-python AGSDNet_train.py
+python AGSDNet_SAR.py

-This will save the 'AGSDNet.h5' file of in the folder 'Pretrained_models/'.
+This will save the 'AGSDNet_SAR.h5' file in the folder 'Pretrained_models/'.

 # AGSDNet synthetic image denoising comparison
 ![image](https://user-images.githubusercontent.com/89151608/154666800-117660f2-25b8-4ec2-abb9-7eae98f8fbde.png)